USDT Vs USDC:

 How to Acquire and Store USDC

-USDC can be bought on most major centralized and decentralized exchanges, such as Coinbase, Binance, and Uniswap.
-It can be stored in any wallet that supports the networks it operates on, including Ethereum (as an ERC-20 token), Solana, and Avalanche.
+USDC can be bought on most major centralized and decentralized exchanges, including Coinbase, Binance, and Uniswap.
+It can be stored in any wallet that supports the networks it operates on, such as Ethereum, Solana, and Avalanche.
 Options include software wallets like Trust Wallet and MetaMask or hardware wallets like Ledger for enhanced security.

 Frequently asked questions